-The limited application of the Act to public service broadcasters was to protect freedom of expression and the rights of the media under Article 10 European Convention on Human Rights ("ECHR").
+The limited application of the Act to public service broadcasters was to protect freedom of expression and the rights of the media under Article 10 European Convention on Human Rights.
 The BBC, as a media organisation, is under a duty to impart information and ideas on all matters of public interest and the importance of this function has been recognised by the European Court of Human Rights.
 Maintaining our editorial independence is a crucial factor in enabling the media to fulfil this function.
+However, the BBC makes a huge range of information available about our programmes and content on bbc.co.uk.